 The best low light camcorder must feature a high resolution, large sensor size, and impressive noise control.
-I’ve handpicked the top five products on the market based on these features.
+I’ve handpicked the top five camcorders with these features.
 Keep reading to learn more about why these factors matter.

 As an amateur filmmaker, I’m an avid fan of DSLRs and mirrorless cameras when shooting videos.
 I love how sharp the videos look with the right lens, even in low light situations.

-Below, I listed the best low light video cameras from several online sources and product reviews.
-At the end of the article, I also included a buying guide to help you choose the right one for your needs.
+Below, I listed the best low light video cameras at the time of this writing.
+I put this together when I was shopping for my own camcorder, so I checked photography reviews across the web as well as quite a few hours of user reviews.
+At the end of the article, I also included a camcorder buying guide to help you choose the right one for your needs.

 |View On Amazon →Read Our Review|